HOA Landscaping: Who’s Responsible for What?

 One involves maintained homes.
 The homeowner buys the house and the landscape around the house is the responsibility of the community, so the landscape professional maintains them.
 This is popular for seniors and others who don’t want to take on a home’s landscape maintenance.
 They look at this as a perk or benefit of the community.

-hoa landscaping
+example of hoa landscaping

 This means the homeowner doesn’t have the authority to change the landscape if the board elects to have someone plant the same flowers from house to house, for instance.
 Most homeowners understand what they are getting into in this type of community and they welcome the help with their landscapes.
 Some HOAs will maintain just the front yards of properties and homeowners have the responsibility of maintaining their backyards to provide a nice balance.